jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 * data on the volume of domestic travel in the United States ([`data/travel_data/us_domestic`](#us_domestic_data)).

 #### <a name="global_flights_data"></a>Global air-travel volume
-Data on the daily volume of global air travel is located in `data/travel_data/global_flights/nflights_daily_byaircraft.csv`&mdash;sourced from FlightAware&mdash;, which contains the number of all commercial passenger flights (with the number of flights for each type of aircraft) on each day between December 30, 2019 to March 8, 2020.
+Data on the daily volume of global air travel&mdash;sourced from FlightAware&mdash;is located in `data/travel_data/global_flights/nflights_daily_byaircraft.csv`; these records include the number of all commercial passenger flights (with the number of flights for each type of aircraft) on each day between December 30, 2019 to March 8, 2020.
 We summarize data on the passenger occupancy (number of seats) in each type of aircraft in  `data/travel_data/global_flights/aircraft_nseats.csv`.
-We then estimated the daily air-travel volume (assuming maximum capacity for all flights) as follows: first, we compute the product of the number of flights for each type of aircraft times the occupancy for that type of aircraft, and then summing over all aircraft types.
+We then estimated the daily air-travel volume (assuming maximum capacity for all flights) as follows: first, we compute the product of the number of flights for each type of aircraft times the passenger occupancy for that type of aircraft, then we sum over all aircraft types.

 #### <a name="china_domestic_data"></a>Volume of domestic travel in China
 We summarize data on daily mobility within China between January 1 to March 8, 2020 in `data/travel_data/china_domestic/baidu_mobility_index.csv`; we acquired these data on the daily domestic mobility index from [the Baidu Migration platform](https://qianxi.baidu.com/2020) sourced from the Baidu location-based services.